-Start your second day by walking through the National Capital Trolley Museum where you’ll learn about the deep history of trolleys, streetcars, trains, and more.
+Start your second day by walking through the National Capital Trolley Museum (temporarily closed) where you’ll learn about the deep history of trolleys, streetcars, trains, and more.
 Next, head to the Thomas Harper Cabin, a log cabin built by the Harper family in 1870 in Jonesville, a community formed by freed slaves.
 The Harper family of 10 lived in the Harper Cabin which had a hen house, smokehouse, hog pen, fruit trees, and vegetable garden in the backyard.

 Visit Montgomery County Local Fact: In 1935, the Thomas Harper Cabin was sold to Harry L. Willard who rented it to tenants.
 In 1976, Willard’s heirs donated the cabin to Montgomery County Department of Parks as part of the US Bicentennial Celebration, and the cabin was disassembled, moved, and reconstructed at Brookside Nature Center.